goalsgame/ueimporter/README.md

 that Epic publish for each engine release, and copies files from there.
 Release zips seem to consistently use `LF` line endings.

-We also have file permissions to take into account, There are many shell scripts targeting Linux and macOs in Unreal Engine, these needs to be checked into Plastic with the `+x` flag set, or else non-windows users will have to manually `chmod +x` the script files before they can be used.
+If you ever use macOs or Linux to develop your game, we also need to take file permissions into account.
+There are many shell scripts in Unreal Engine, these needs to be checked into Plastic with the `+x` flag set, or else non-windows users will have to manually `chmod +x` the script files before they can be used.
 This means that `ueimporter` **needs to be executed on Linux or macOs** so that